onedarnleyroad/generator-darnley/README.md

 ## Thoughts
 Should we just bundle craft into this as well?
 It's complicated enough that perhaps we should keep that as a separate project whereas all these generally depend on the gulpfile.

+Should we rename to soemthign easier to type? `odrfe`?
+Or give it some jaunty branded name? `yo darnley`?